Christian mission: Other

+Christian missionaries in Africa, China, Guatemala, India, Indonesia, and Korea influenced better health care through hygiene, while introducing and distributing soap.

+Among Nagaland Christians, "cleanliness and hygiene became an important marker of being identified as a Christian".

+Challenges

 "'There are attacks practically every week, maybe not resulting in death, but still, violent attacks,' Richard Howell, general secretary of the Evangelical Fellowship of India tells The Christian Science Monitor today.
 'They [India's controlling BJP party] have created an atmosphere where minorities do feel insecure.'"
 According to Prakash Louis, director of the secular Indian Social Institute in New Delhi, "We are seeing a broad attempt to stifle religious minorities and their constitutional rights ...
 Today, they say you have no right to convert, Tomorrow you have no right to worship in certain places."
 Existing congregations, often during times of worship, are being persecuted.
 Properties are sometimes destroyed and burnt to the ground, while native pastors are sometimes beaten and left for dead.